Muncy Junior-Senior High School

 Muncy Junior Senior High School is located at 200 W Penn Street, Muncy, Pennsylvania.
 In 2022-23, Muncy Junior Senior High School reported an enrollment of 484 pupils in grades 7th through 12th.
 It is part of the Muncy School District.

-High school students can attend the Lycoming Career and Technical Center for training in the building trades, drafting & design careers, criminal justice careers, allied health careers, culinary arts and other careers.
+High school students can attend the Lycoming Career and Technology Center for training in the building trades, drafting & design careers, criminal justice careers, allied health careers, culinary arts and other careers.
 The Muncy School District contracts with the BLaST Intermediate Unit #17 for services such as psychological testing, occupational and physical therapy services.

 Extracurriculars

 The Muncy School District offers a wide variety of clubs, activities and sports.